-A dieter who is just 10 pounds overweight will over time likely become fat.
+A dieter who is just 10 pounds overweight can with repeated dieting become fat.
 That’s because after every diet ends (thank goodness!), the dieter gains back the weight he lost and most times a little more.
-Long-term studies of dieters find that 85% of restrictive dieters weigh more 5 years later.
+Long-term studies of dieters find that over 85% of restrictive dieters weigh more 5 years later.

 Eating food we don’t enjoy in too-small quantities induces binging as soon as the diet ends.
 Furthermore when we drastically cut back our calorie intake, our bodies go into preservation mode and slow our metabolisms, burning fewer calories.